rwieruch/blog_robinwieruch_content/blog/react-add-item-to-list/index.md

 };
 ```

 We are using a [object property shorthand initialization](/javascript-object-property-shorthand) here, because the variable `name` equals the object's property `name`.
+Then we are just using the state updater function to pass in the new list.

 Adding an item works, but only with some flaws.
 What's missing are two things.
 First, we should clean up the input field.
 And second, we need to define an identifier `id` property for the item too, otherwise we wouldn't have a stable key attribute for the in JSX mapped list item anymore.
 I am using the [uuid node package](https://www.npmjs.com/package/uuid) here, which you can install with `npm install uuid`:

 ```javascript{2,15,19}
 import React from 'react';